sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 Both sonic-mgmt-framework (Rest) and sonic-telemetry(gNMI) use translib library.
 So the required RBAC functionality would be implemented in the translib module (sonic-mgmt-common).

 The following table captures the CLI commands/xPATHS and their access privileges to be granted to various roles.

+###Note:
+1. For admin users (both default and non-default), the role name "admin" need not be specified in the "access" tag.
+The "admin" role is added in the below table for all the commands just for a better understanding.
-Note: If a command is applicable to all roles then the tag "access" must not be used.
+2. If a command is applicable to all roles then the tag "access" must not be used.
 The absence of the tag "access" means that the command is applicable to all.

 ### Table 3: CLI commands and their access roles